Edman degradation: Mechanism

 Phenyl isothiocyanate is reacted with an uncharged N-terminal amino group, under mildly alkaline conditions, to form a cyclical phenylthiocarbamoyl derivative.
 Then, under acidic conditions, this derivative of the terminal amino acid is cleaved as a thiazolinone derivative.
 The thiazolinone amino acid is then selectively extracted into an organic solvent and treated with acid to form the more stable phenylthiohydantoin (PTH)- amino acid derivative that can be identified by using chromatography or electrophoresis.
 This procedure can then be repeated again to identify the next amino acid.
 A major drawback to this technique is that the peptides being sequenced in this manner cannot have more than 50 to 60 residues (and in practice, under 30).
 The peptide length is limited due to the cyclical derivatization not always going to completion.
 The derivatization problem can be resolved by cleaving large peptides into smaller peptides before proceeding with the reaction.
 It is able to accurately sequence up to 30 amino acids with modern machines capable of over 99% efficiency per amino acid.
 An advantage of the Edman degradation is that it only uses 10 - 100 pico-moles of peptide for the sequencing process.
 The Edman degradation reaction was automated in 1967 by Edman and Beggs to speed up the process and 100 automated devices were in use worldwide by 1973.

 Limitations

 Because the Edman degradation proceeds from the N-terminus of the protein, it will not work if the N-terminus has been chemically modified (e.g. by acetylation or formation of pyroglutamic acid).
 Sequencing will stop if a non-α-amino acid is encountered (e.g. isoaspartic acid), since the favored five-membered ring intermediate is unable to be formed.
 Edman degradation is generally not useful to determine the positions of disulfide bridges.
-It also requires peptide amounts of 1 picomole or above for discernible results.
+Protein sequencing of attomole level of Edman degraded sequences are obtainable but require accelerator mass spectrometery which requires large, complex, and expensive equipment as well as 30 hours of bench time to analyze a single run.